edwinsupremacy/Phase-3-Project/Readme.md

 Edwin Mwangi

 ##Description
-It is a CLI programme where Car Dealership managers can input their cars data on the programme for easy management.The system has the following features:
+It is a CLI programme where Car Dealership managers can input their cars data on the programme for easy and simple management.
+The system has the following features:
 -Allows the managers to add cars to their database.
 -Managers can list all cars.
 -Managers can search their cars by Brand,Year of production and Make.